WastedTonlage/fsviewer/README.md

 # fsviewer
-fsviewer is a utility that allows you to graphically see how you filesystem (only FAT16 and NTFS is supported) allocates disk space to files on your disk.
+fsviewer is a utility that allows you to graphically see how you filesystem (only FAT16 and NTFS are supported) allocates disk space to files on your disk.

 ## Requirements